What are Relocated Items on macOS Catalina and what to do with them?

 The folder can also contain the Lost & Found folder inside.
 The latter may contain files you didn’t save previously and copies of the documents stored somewhere else on your Mac.

 We have already mentioned that Catalina can’t support some of the applications.
 And the files inside the Relocated Items folder can belong to not supported apps and programs.
-These are configuration and directory files, security settings documents, and other data that you may not come across on your Mac before.
-As you no longer can use the incompatible apps, you don’t need the associated files that are stored in the Relocated Items folder.
+These are configuration and directory files, security settings documents, and other data that you may not encounter on your Mac before.
+As you no longer can use the incompatible apps, you don’t need the associated files stored in the Relocated Items folder.
 But, your Mac thinks differently.
 That’s why its security system may warn you against deleting the folder.

-Although, it’s worth noting that the Relocated Items is just a shortcut that you can easily remove from your desktop.
+It’s worth noting that the Relocated Items is just a shortcut that you can easily remove from your desktop.
 The corresponding folder will still be available in /Users/Shared/Relocated Items even if you delete the shortcut.

 How to delete the Relocated Items folder?